 Mom is back in town!
-And she has brought back some snacks and food ingredients.
+And she has brought back some food souvenirs from China: snacks and cooking ingredients.

 I believe you can’t get these brands or type of item in the Netherlands.
 Else, I wouldn’t let mom bring it.
 Let’s go deeper into the products…

 This is a salty dried white radish root.
 I eat it with my instant noodles and congee.
 It is a nice salty kick in the food.
 It’s also delicious in a stir fry with meat or veggie for a salty crunch.
 You can reduce the amount of salt.
 Because it’s salty, it is not the most healthy food.
 “So don’t eat too much of it!” hearing my mom in the back of my head.

 The first time I learned about the bunny brand, was in the airplane to China.
 Since then I am hooked to the bunny brand dried radish.

 Okay, these two items you CAN get in the Netherlands.
 BUT, I believe these items are more fragrant and of a better quality than the items you can get in the Netherlands.
 It is from Xi’an (China).
 Xi’an is famous for their spicy and mouth-tingling food.
 They use a lot of spicy pepper and Sichuan pepper corn.
 Mom said the peppers are not very spicy, but they give a nice fragrant to the dish. 香味。

 I have a Peugeot pepper mill at home.
 Chinese as I am, I have put Sichuan pepper corns inside, instead of black pepper.
 I often grind some Sichuan pepper in stir fry dishes, soups, sauces etc… It gives a slight subtle fresh taste to the dish.
 (Omg, I just sniffed the Sichuan pepper package, but the smell is so strong, it is stuck in my nose.)